 This GHG data includes Scope 1 (direct GHG from owned operations) and Scope 2 (indirect GHG from consumption of purchased electricity, heat and/or steam) associated with our operations.

 Scope 3 emissions – mostly determined by the wide range of driving habits and mobility needs of customers – are not included in annual reporting.

 Business travel customers regularly support sustainable practices simply by renting from one of Enterprise Holdings' three brands – Enterprise Rent-A-Car, Alamo Rent A Car or National Car Rental – or by leasing a vehicle from Enterprise Fleet Management.

-Corporate customers can also access a vast array of local market data to help them measure their efficiency and lower their travel impact.
-Since FY2009, Enterprise Holdings has helped corporate accounts measure and manage their carbon footprints.
+Enterprise Holdings helps corporate accounts measure and manage their carbon footprints.
 Our Enterprise, National and Alamo brands offer customized carbon emissions reports based on vehicle type and miles traveled, by request.